ibm-cloud-docs/billing-usage/cc-working-with.md

 # Working with {{site.data.keyword.Bluemix_notm}}'s carbon calculator
 {: #what-is-cloud-calc}

 Output that is provided by the carbon calculator is provided “as-is” for informational purposes only, and is based on cloud services information that are provisioned by client in client’s {{site.data.keyword.cloud_notm}} account.
 Output is provided in a format according to GHG protocol standards.
-The data sources and tools used to calculate client's emissions are subject to change by IBM without notice.
-Client is responsible for confirming accuracy of any calculator output for purposes of client’s compliance with any applicable regulatory obligations or for any other purpose.
+The data sources and tools that are used to calculate client's emissions are subject to change by IBM without notice.
+The client is responsible for confirming the accuracy of any calculator output for purposes of client’s compliance with any applicable regulatory obligations or for any other purpose.
 {: important}

 {{site.data.keyword.cloud_notm}}'s carbon calculator displays the carbon emissions for an account by monitoring your electricity consumption for services, resources, and the location and efficiency of your data centers.
 Tracking your carbon emissions is important so that you can know how much carbon emissions your account is associated with, and it helps you manage and mitigate your carbon footprint over time.